EquiticeDaRandomBoi/celeste-wasm/how.md

 ## FNA Proxy
 If we couldn't run the game on the main thread, and we couldn't transfer the canvas over to the worker, the only option left was to proxy the OpenGL calls to the main thread.

-We wrote a [fish script](https://github.com/r58Playz/FNA-WASM-Build/blob/b05cbc703753c917499bf955091f62c3b845ba8f/wrap_fna.fish) that would automatically parse every single method from FNA3D's exported symbols (FNA's native C component), and automatically compile and export a wrapper method method that would use `emscripten_proxy_sync` to proxy the call from `dotnet-worker-001` to the DOM thread.
+We wrote a [fish script](https://github.com/r58Playz/FNA-WASM-Build/blob/b05cbc703753c917499bf955091f62c3b845ba8f/wrap_fna.fish) that would automatically parse every single method from FNA3D's exported symbols (FNA's native C component), and automatically compile and export a wrapper method that would use `emscripten_proxy_sync` to proxy the call from `dotnet-worker-001` to the DOM thread.

 Let's look at the native method `FNA3D_Device* FNA3D_CreateDevice(FNA3D_PresentationParameters *presentationParameters,uint8_t debugMode);`, the first one that gets called in any program